 As with any destination, at home or abroad, it’s important to confirm on a case-by-case basis that no flour was used in the sauces, or to thicken, etc

-For the basics, in Spanish trigo, cebada, avena, salsa de soja, y centeno (wheat, barely, oats, soy sauce, and rye) are what you don’t want to eat.
+For the basics, in Spanish trigo, cebada, avena, salsa de soja, y centeno—wheat, barley, oats (unless certified as GF), soy sauce, and rye—are what you don’t want to eat.

 - Paella: a classic dish that many tourists love.
 It’s often safe, but you do need to ask if they make it with bouillon cubes or “caldo Avecrem“, the brand name of a popular bouillon in Spain.